About Jean Daigneau

 While raising three children kept me busy full—time, I still enjoyed working from home.
-I typed term papers for college students – this was back before everyone had a computer – and worked for a professional association of architects for over 14 years.
+I typed term papers for college students and worked for a professional association of architects for over 14 years.

-My love of kids and reading took me to my children’s school where I volunteered in a lot of different ways.
-Besides being a homeroom parent, I served pizza at lunch once a week (since the school didn’t have a cafeteria), worked on numerous fundraisers, graded papers, and helped in the library.
+My love of kids and reading took me to my children’s school where I volunteered in a lot of different ways and still do.
 The library was the perfect spot for me and eventually I took a part—time position as the aide to the librarian.
-Jean became a good friend as well as my “boss.”
-I still run the library now, since Jean has long ago retired.
-And getting a new box of books that I’ve ordered is like Christmas Day for me.

 Selling My First Picture Book

+Over 20 years ago, I wrote a rhyming picture book as a gift for my first grandson called Ty’s Ordinary Day.
+My son Ben illustrated it.
 Much to my surprise, I sold the manuscript to a small publisher on the West coast within 5 weeks of submitting.
 I still remember getting off the phone and screaming at my good news.
-The downside was that they weren’t interested in the illustrations (I didn’t know you weren’t supposed to have your manuscript illustrated), so I had to share that news with Ben (who softened the blow, by assuring me that he’d rather be rock star than a children’s book illustrator).
+The downside was that they weren’t interested in the illustrations.
+I didn’t know you weren’t supposed to have your manuscript illustrated, so I had to share that news with Ben, who softened the blow, by assuring me that he’d rather be rock star than a children’s book illustrator.

 A Disappointing End